byronka/minum/README.md

   templating, logging, and HTML parsing.
 The [example projects](#example-projects-demonstrating-usage) show how to continue that pattern with the business logic so that the total remains small.
 With such a small size, everything becomes faster - moving the project onto your production server takes just a couple seconds.
-That's part of how I am able to type a command and have new code running on the production server just seconds later.
 - The code is minimal (see [size comparison](docs/size_comparisons.md)).
 It doesn't handle every imaginable case, but there's so little there, I can easily add or [modify the code](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to) .
 There's no technical reason why I couldn't